Skip to main content

 • replayability

-• “The NG+ unlockables give a ton of replay value with the multiple endings you can get.”
+• “The New Game+ unlockables give a ton of replay value with the multiple endings you can get.”

-• “The inclusion of branching storylines, with multiple potential endings, adds replayability.”
+• “The inclusion of branching storyline, with multiple potential endings, adds replayability.”

-• “Replayability is pretty low, but I gotta say it was one of the few games that kept me playing until the end; much fun while it lasted.”
+• “Replayability is pretty low, but I gotta say it was one of the few games that kept me playing till the end; much fun while it lasted.”

 • monetization

-• “Now looking at the TV ads in Akiba is boring; you just see the same three ads repeat since they removed a lot, and this matters a lot because you're going to be roaming the streets all the time while looking at the ad TV.”
+• “Now, looking at the TV ads in Akiba is boring; now you just see the same three ads repeated since they removed a lot.
+This matters a lot because you will be roaming the streets all the time while looking at the ad TVs.”

 • grinding

-• “Lots of customization, collectibles, and not too grindy.”
+• “Lots of customization, collectables and not too grindy.”

 • “After 3 hours the grinding in the gameplay became too overwhelming.”